2012 Music Reviews

 Napalm Death, Utilitarian (2012) B-

 Yes, a shout-out to Bentham and Mill!
 Seriously, though, there is little more that I expect from death metal outfits than to be unrelenting and empowering (in their hostility) and this latest release from the long-running Napalm Death fellows is just that.
 Metal in all forms has been a guilty pleasure of mine from back when I was in grade school, and it's nice to know an old-standby is still just as fierce as ever.
-In the I-Listen-to-Too-Much-Weird-Music category: I knew that was John Zorn on "Everyday Pox" without reading the liner notes (he's either Just That Distinctive or I'm Just That Dorky).
+In the I-Listen-to-Too-Much-Weird-Music category: I knew that was John Zorn on "Everyday Pox" without reading the liner notes (he's either Just That Obvious or I'm Just That Dorky).

 Frank Ocean, Nostalgia, Ultra (2011) B